danfuzz/samizdat/doc/samizdat-0-lib/Function.md

 <br><br>
 ### In-Language Definitions

-#### `forwardFunction() <> function`
+#### `makeForwardFunction() <> function`

 Simple function forward declaration utility.
-The result of a call to this function is another function, called the "forwarding function".
+The result of a call to this function is another function, called the "forwarding function" or more succinctly the "forwarder".

-The first time the forwarding function is called, it expects to be passed another function, called the "target" function.
-It keeps this target function as internal state, and it returns it as a result of the (first) call.
+In addition to being a callable function, a forwarder is also a yield box.

-Every subsequent time the forwarding function is called, it passes the arguments it is called with directly to the target function, and returns whatever the target function returned (including void).
+To set up a forward, first create the forwarder (with a call to this function), then &mdash; arbitrarily later in the source file in question &mdash; define an implementation for the function, and call `store(forwarder, implementation)`.
+Once that is done, it is safe to call the forwarder, and it will in turn call the implementation with the same arguments and returns whatever the implementation returns.

 This function is meant to make it a little easier to deal with the fact that *Samizdat Layer 0* prohibits use-before-def.